MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ## The 3 steps of a commit

 Now, we will change some files and use `git` to track those changes.
 Let's edit our README.
 Open `README.md` in your text editor of choice.
 On line 8, you should see the description of the repository we typed when running the CookieCutter.
-Add the following sentence to your `README` under the initial description.
+Add the following sentence to your `README` under the initial description and save the file.

 ~~~
 This repository is currently under development.
 To do a developmental install, download this repository and type